Displaced Workers Project

 - develop promising practices and programs to support Canadian workers who have been displaced from their jobs

 The project emphasizes workers who are hard to reach or reluctant to access skills training or employment services.
+Hard-to-reach learners are often from rural or remote communities.

 - to fill knowledge gaps about what does and does not work for LES training and support for displaced workers to improve their employability